anilabraham-IT/IntuneEDU/IntuneEDU/add-web-apps-edu.md

 # Add web apps to Intune for Education

-Add web apps to your Intune for Education app list.
-After you've added the apps, you can [assign them to groups](install-apps.md) and install them on school devices.
+Add web apps to your Intune for Education inventory.
+After you've added the apps, you can [assign them to groups](install-apps.md) and install them to your Windows 10 or iOS devices.

-A _web app_ is an app that students access in a browser, such as Microsoft Edge.
-Students open web apps through links that you send to their devices.
-LInks appear in the **Start** menu on their Windows 10 devices. //lenewsad Is this correct?
+A _web app_ is an app that students access in a browser, such as Microsoft Edge or Safari.
+Students access web apps by clicking a link that you send to their devices.
+Links appear in the **Start** menu on their Windows 10 devices, and on the main app screen of their iOS devices.

 1. Sign in to the Intune for Education portal.
 2. Click **Apps**.